albinencio/Tipper/README.md

 - [x] Custom segmented control to have a better, personalized design.
 Implemented following [this tutorial](https://www.youtube.com/watch?v=xGdRCUrSu94).
 - [x] Slider to see amount when splitting bill with 2 to 10 people.
+- [x] Settings page to change the default group size.

 ## Video Walkthrough